 - A trade subject

-Before you consider the JAMB UTME subject combination (subject to write in jamb) for this course, it is good you know what this course is all about.
+Before you consider the JAMB UTME subject combination (subjects to write in jamb) to study this course, it is good you know what this course is all about.
 Mechanical engineering is a discipline of engineering that applies the principles of physics and materials science for analysis, design, manufacturing, and maintenance of mechanical systems.
 It is the branch of engineering that involves the production and usage of heat and mechanical power for the design, production, and operation of machines and tools.
 It is one of the oldest and broadest engineering disciplines.

 The engineering field requires an understanding of core concepts including mechanics, kinematics, thermodynamics, materials science, and structural analysis.
 Mechanical engineers use these core principles along with tools like computer-aided engineering and product lifecycle management to design and analyze manufacturing plants, industrial equipment and machinery, heating and cooling systems, transport systems, aircraft, watercraft, robotics, medical devices and more.